r4p-1t/for_r3/README.md

 -
-- __i have sql questions and answers for pre_fs 2 exam. these are the practice problems given in the test 1.
+- __i have sql practice questions and answers for pre_fs 2 exam. these are the practice problems given in the test 1.
 - why don't you change your profile.
 - i am from csm-b
 1. __if you find this useful follow back and, i will share huge valuble info for u.__